 While that served as inspiration, it still took a while for me to seriously think about returning to some sort of training routine, but as a new month (November) grew closer and closer, I began to seriously think about a new coach and a renewed commitment to training.
 It’s been a while, and I cannot deny that I’m out of shape (I am!).
 While I’ve kept up my running fitness, to a certain degree, I’ve spent months without swimming or biking once.
 So, this will be a long, slow and challenging process, especially as I compare “where I was” to “where I am”.
 Obviously I can’t use my old fitness as a yardstick, and it’s okay that I’ve taken a prolonged break.
 I might feel even *more* excited to start over again.
 We shall see… But the fun is beginning as I’ve already spent time in the pool and on the trainer this week.
 2017 triathlon season – here we go!

 I know, I know!
 I am one of those people who abandoned my blog for, quite literally, months.
 I have something of a defense for the “blog” inertia.
 I associate the summer months with road trips, biking, hiking, hanging out with family and friends, reading good books, drinking (probably too much), the occasional sunburn, and, in general, a different pace.
-While this summer did present some of the above (in fact, much of it), in many ways, “twas the summer of our discontent”.
+While this summer did present a some of the above, in many ways, “twas the summer of our discontent”.
 Michael’s bike accident and the fall-out from that left me (well, both of us, really) feeling deeply uncertain, frightened and frustrated about our life, and I had zero desire to touch on those issues via the interwebs.
 And, while we did enjoy aspects of our summer, I just couldn’t stomach presenting a polly-anna version of our life, because, to be frank, so much of it sucked.
 Yes, we both looked at the bright side (“You only have a fractured pelvis and a bad concussion.
 So lucky!”), but we also stressed and worried about the recovery process and our future.
 Continue reading “Fall awakening”